Updated: March 2015

 - Timing of injecting syntocinon: Originally syntocinon was given with the birth of the baby’s anterior shoulder.
 Nowadays it seems to be given after the birth of the baby.
 There is no research determining the best time.
 Syntocinon takes around 3 mins to work when given IM (into muscle) – so in theory to mimic physiology it probably should be given soon after the baby arrives.
 However, there is no evidence to support early administration of syntocinon, and Jackson et al. (2001) found that administering it after the birth of the placenta was just as effective at preventing PPH.

-- Timing of clamping and cutting the cord: The risks of premature cord clamping are now well know.
+- Timing of clamping and cutting the cord: The risks of premature cord clamping are now well known, and a Cochrane review recommends delaying cord clamping.
 Most midwives I know (regardless of where they work) wait until the cord has stopped pulsing before clamping.
 This may have implications if the cord is not clamped before the syntocinon works.
 There are concerns (no research) about the impact of this bolus of syntocinon passing through the placenta to the baby and interfering with the baby’s oxytocin system.
 There is also a theory that the strong contraction will shunt excess blood from the placenta to baby.
 Some midwives wait until after the cord has stopped pulsing before giving syntocinon to avoid this.
 Giving the oxytocic after the birth of the placenta would eliminate the chance of either of the above concerns occurring.

 - Whether to ‘drain’ the placenta: If the cord has been prematurely clamped, some of the baby’s blood is trapped in the placenta – this makes the placenta bigger and more bulky, and in theory/experience more difficult to get out.
 There is no research to support this… but many midwives will leave the placenta end of the cord unclamped and drain the trapped blood prior to attempting to deliver the placenta.
 Personally, this is my preference as I notice it is much easer to get an empty placenta out.
 Something I learned while collecting cord blood.
 Of course it is even better if all that blood is in the baby to whom it belongs.